juliustheodor/long-term-volatility-news/README.md

     * SP500_index_1983_2021.csv to be saved as SP.dta
     * EURO_7_15_XX.csv to be saved as Eurostoxx830.dta
     * EURO_8_45_XX.csv to be saved as Eurostoxx10.dta
-* Daily Returns for MF2-GARCH estimation
+* Daily Returns  from Tick Data for S&P500 for the MF2-GARCH estimation to be saved as SPdailyneu.csv in mf2garch estimation.

 #### Control Variables (for Table 5 and A.3, A.5, A.6, A.13 and Figure A.3)
 * FOMC sentiment index ([Gardner et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0304407621002530)): obtained from the authors